 Coriolis is the French contribution to ARGO (an international programme that calls for the deployment of 3,000 free drifting profiling floats distributed over the global oceans by 2006.)
 It includes instrument deployment and a near real-time global scale data centre.
-In the year 2002 there were data sets from XBT, CTD, and moorings providing global coverage with 165,190 profiles.
+In the year 2002 there were data sets from XBT, CTD, and moorings providing global coverage with 165.19 age with 165,190 profiles.